 “Healthy oceans are vital to the success of our company.
 For over 25 years, our Save the Waves program has guided us to reduce, reuse, and recycle everything we can.
 Eliminating single-use plastics is another step in that program.”

-In November 2018 the company press release states that it is moving to eliminate plastic straws and stirrers.
+In November 2018, the company's press release stated that it is moving to eliminate plastic straws and stirrers.
 The airline is said to be replacing them with sustainable and environmentally friendly bamboo.

 “We're very excited and proud to share this initiative with our team members and customers.
 We’re cognizant of our impact on the environment and we remain committed to doing our part to sustain the planet for future generations of travellers.”